juliamp22/MRAC_software_II_ROS_intro/curriculum/3_MobileRobots.md

 #### Attach vs code to container

 In vs code go to the Docker tab in the side bar.
-Right click on the container named moveit1_ur:latest.
+Right click on the container named turtlebot_sim:latest.
 Select attach vscode.

 When attaching to the container for first time:
 In vs code open the command palette (Ctrl-Shift-P).
 Select `Remote-containers: Open attached container configuration file` | `Open attached container configuration file`.
 Copy paste content of devcontainer.json and save.
 Close the vscode window and reattach.